-For tax year 2019, an individual can give up to $15,000 per person without informing Uncle Sam.
+For tax year 2020, an individual can give up to $15,000 per person without informing Uncle Sam.
 But even if your parent breaches that level, he or she may just need to file some paperwork.
 Your parent generally won’t owe an actual out-of-pocket tax payment unless gifts for the year push him or her beyond the lifetime gift tax exclusion.
-For tax year 2019, it stands at $11.4 million ($22.8 million if married filing jointly).
+For tax year 2020, it stands at $11.58 million.

 What Is the Gift Tax?